dangoslen/dangoslen-me-site/content/blog/stay-close-to-the-code.md

 title: Stay Close to the Code
 description: As we grow in our careers, we can't get too far away from the code.
 At least, not too quickly.
 keywords:
+  - coding tips
+  - from junior to senior engineer
 tags:
   - leadership
   - software engineering